Scheduled MonumentsEnglandAbingdon Bridge including Maud Hale's Bridge

 What is Abingdon Bridge including Maud Hale's Bridge?

-Abingdon Bridge is a stone bridge crossing the River Thames at Abingdon in Oxfordshire, dating from the medieval period with significant later modifications.
+Abingdon Bridge is a medieval stone bridge spanning the River Thames at Abingdon in Oxfordshire, with origins dating to the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006291.

 Who is responsible for protecting Abingdon Bridge including Maud Hale's Bridge?